 We discovered Solarized by Ethan Schoonover and instantly fell in love with its “precision colors for machines and people.”
 Having read up on its properties and unique features we decided to try to make our Ubuntu systems use it as extensively as possible.

 Solarized is a sixteen color palette (eight monotones, eight accent colors) designed for use with terminal and gui applications.
 It has several unique properties.
-I [Ethan Schoonover] designed this colorscheme with both precise CIELAB lightness relationships and a refined set of hues based on fixed color wheel relationships.
+Ethan Schoonover designed this colorscheme with both precise CIELAB lightness relationships and a refined set of hues based on fixed color wheel relationships.

 Solarized comes with color profiles for Mac OS X, Vim, Mutt, as well as with color palettes for Adobe Photoshop, Apple Color Picker, and GIMP.